pcarmona79/docker-h2database/README.md

 Defaults to user "sa" and empty password.
 - `H2_OPTIONS`: extra H2 options to be added in the URL.
 Defaults to empty.

-- `H2DATA` specifies the location for the db files.
-If not set, `/h2-data` is used which is automatically created as an anonymous Docker volume.
+The `H2DATA` variable specifies the location of the db files and should not be modified.
+It is set to `/h2-data` and is automatically created as an anonymous Docker volume.

 ## Initialization scripts